jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 #### Q: Why should I go to all this trouble?
 A: Because you believe in freedom enough to experiment with cryptocurrency maybe?

+# Conclusion

 ### Acknowledgments

-Thanks to [Andreas Schildbach](https://github.com/schildbach) (Android Wallet) and [Jonas Schnelli](https://github.com/jonasschnelli) (Bitcoin Core) for their input and feedback.
+Thanks to [Andreas Schildbach](https://github.com/schildbach) (Bitcoin Wallet for Android) and [Jonas Schnelli](https://github.com/jonasschnelli) (Bitcoin Core developer) for their input and feedback.

 ### Disclaimer

-This document comes with no guarantees.
-There may be other metadata, etc. which is leaked via this setup -- **[Feedback is welcome!](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback: Bitcoin mobile privacy)**
+This document comes with no guarantees, do your own homework :-) **[Feedback is welcome!](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback: Bitcoin mobile privacy)**

+### License

+CC0 1.0 Universal - See [LICENSE](https://github.com/jonathancross/jc-docs/blob/master/LICENSE) for more info.